Sore nipples from breastfeeding? Expert tips for relief

 When pumping:

-Get fitted for the correct flange size (and remember that your size can change over time)
+Get fitted for the correct flange size and shape

 Check your flange placement during every pumping session